 It was the first hurricane of the 1926 season and grew to be a Category 4 when it passed the Bahamas.

-By 6 o’clock that evening, the vessel’s anchor line could hold no further under the increasing winds and tossing seas.
-It finally broke free.
+By 6 o’clock that evening, the anchor line could hold no further.

-Caught in the currents, they drifted uncontrollably until the ship struck a jagged rock.
+Caught in the currents, they drifted uncontrollably until the vessel struck a jagged rock.